harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase.md

 The codebase declared in a pipeline's first stage becomes the pipeline's default codebase.
 If you need to change the connector or other codebase settings, go to [Edit the default codebase configuration](#edit-the-default-codebase-configuration).

 When you add additional stages to the pipeline, you can disable **Clone Codebase**, but you can't change the connector or repo.
 Usually, you only disable **Clone Codebase** if the codebase is not needed for the stage's operations.
-However, you can [use a Git Clone step to clone multiple codebases in a pipeline](./clone-and-process-multiple-codebases-in-the-same-pipeline.md).
+However, you can [use a Git Clone step to clone multiple code repos in a pipeline](./clone-and-process-multiple-codebases-in-the-same-pipeline.md).

 ## Edit the default codebase configuration